Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges: Evaluation

 \section{Evaluation}

-We conduct theoretical and empirical evaluations of the proposed clustering coefficient.
+We conduct theoretical and empirical evaluations of our proposed clustering coefficient.
 First, we evaluate the proposed clustering coefficient using higher-order motifs of order 3.
 Next, we evaluate the proposed clustering coefficient using real-world hypergraph datasets.
-We thereby show that the proposed clustering coefficient can calculate values reflecting pairwise relationships in a hyperedge.
+We thus demonstrate that our proposed clustering coefficient can calculate values reflecting pairwise relationships within hyperedges.